Travel and expenses policy

 • familiarise themselves with the vehicle before beginning the journey.
 This includes location or position switches for lights, windscreen wipers and washers, handbrake and fuel filler cap.

-• keep within speed limits and obey road signs
+• keep within speed limits, obey road signs and comply with tolls and any parking restrictions

 • plan journeys, allowing extra time for breaks and unforeseen delays